michaeldiguiseppi/java_curriculum_personal/Unit-4-Polymorphism/README.md

 There are other ways to achieve polymorphism, such as Interfaces.

 ### Exercise 1

 **Do it yourself**

 Run the following command:

 ```
+cd unit-4-Polymorphism/problems/Polymorphism01
-javac -d bin Polymorphism01.java && java -cp bin Polymorphism01
+javac -d bin Polymorphism01.java && java -cp bin galvanize.Polymorphism01
 ```

 Now make all classes inherit from a common abstract base class, and remove the `instanceof` / `if` statements.

-NOTE: `import` is a keyword, so if try to use `import` as a method name, it will raise a cryptic syntax error.
+NOTE: `import` is a keyword, so if you try to use `import` as a method name, it will raise a cryptic syntax error.

 ## Polymorphism and Interfaces